-EASTERN MUSK TURTLE Sternotherus odoratus
+EASTERN MUSK TURTLE

+Sternotherus odoratus

 The Eastern Musk turtle is a very small turtle with an oval, elongated carapace that is domed and usually dark in color, with irregular dark pattering which fades in older turtles.
-The plastron is usually relatively small and brown to yellow.
+The plasteron is usually relatively small and brown to yellow.
 The skin is dark with some light markings, including a distinct yellow/white stripe on either side of the head and one above and below the eye.
 They can also be identified by the part of their head that points out, resembling a snout.
 Males and females are relatively the same size and shape, with males having a thicker tail with a small barb on the end and the anal opening extending past the edge of the carapace.
 In both sexes, patches of raised scales will form behind the knees at around 3-4 years old.
+During mating season, males are very aggressive, often chasing the female, biting her head, and nudging her shell.
+It is considered forced insemination.
 The average female lays 1-2 clutches per year, which vary from 1-9 eggs.
 Once the hatchlings hatch, they make their way, unassisted, straight to the water, where they live on average 15-19 years.
 This turtle likes to lay low and crawl along the mud banks, seldom leaving the water except to nest.
 You will rarely see them sunbathing or resting on shallow water with their shell exposed.
 They are a rare swimmer that is found only in freshwater.

-They exhibit an ill-temperament, often hissing and biting at anything that approaches.
+They exhibit ill-temperament, often hissing and biting at anything that approaches.
 They hibernate in large groups buried in mud bottoms of ponds and streams during the winter.
 If approached by predators, the Eastern Musk Turtle will give off an odor to ward off hungry predators.
 This odor is produced in glands in the skin just below the upper shell along the sides, earning the turtle its nickname, "stinkpot."

-EASTERN RIVER COOTER Pseudemys concinna
+EASTERN RIVER COOTER

+Pseudemys concinna